kudobuilder/kudo.dev/content/docs/testing/steps.md

 See the [configuration reference](reference.md#teststep) for documentation on configuring test steps.

-# Creating objects
+# Creating Objects

 Any objects specified in a test step will be created if they do not already exist.

-# Updating objects
+# Updating Objects

 If an object does already exist in Kubernetes, then the object in Kubernetes will be updated with the changes specified.

 The test harness uses merge patching for updating objects, so it is possible to specify minimal updates.
-For example, to change the replicas on a Deployment but leave all other settings untouched, a step could be written:
+For example, to change the replicas on a deployment but leave all other settings untouched, a step could be written:

 ```
 apiVersion: apps/v1